HamzaAliZafar/Video-Text-analysis/README.md

 https://github.com/meijieru/crnn.pytorch

 Analyzing text content in video is research based software project which detect, recognize and analyze text in videos using sentiment analysis in real or near to real time through different artificial intelligence techniques.
-Text analysis in videos is all in one product which analyze text in a video using sentiment analysis techniques.
+This project is a all in one product which analyze text in a video using sentiment analysis techniques.
 Different modules like detection, recognition and analysis of textual video content requires a combination of various artificial intelligence techniques.
 Text in a videos usually denotes the important features that constitute important video items.
 The purpose is to extract these salient entities which are useful in analysis of text.